tanya-sharma05/Backend-Development/07_MVC/Main.md

 4. **Controllers contain business logic** and send responses
 5. **All components work in a pipeline**, each enhancing the request object

-The flow is **linear and sequential**: Request → Global Middleware → Route → Route Middlewares → Controller → Response
+The flow is **linear and sequential**: Request → Global Middleware → Route → Route Middlewares → Controller → Models → Databases → Response